samuelludwig/c-notes-and-excercises/cross_ref_reqs.md

 ## define_noise alg

 - input comes in through console as words separated by spaces
+  - iterate through input one character at a time
+    - a word begins on the alphanumeric character
+    - the word ends when a non-alnum char is reached

 - each word entered will be a "noise word"